 B.S.
 BIOC Schedule Guide link to Schedule-guide-BIOC-BS pdf Pre- and Co-requisite Course List link to Prereqs-BIOC-BS pdfB.S.
 CHEM Schedule Guide link to Schedule-guide-CHEM-BS pdfPre- and Co-requisite Course List link to Prereqs-CHEM-BS pdfB.S.
 CHEM-ENCH Schedule Guide link to Schedule-guide-CHEM-ENCH-BS pdfPre- and Co-requisite Course List link to Prereqs-CHEM-ENCH-BS pdf B.A.
 CHEM Schedule Guide link to Schedule-guide-CHEM-BA pdf Pre- and Co-requisite Course List link to Prereqs-CHEM-BA pdfB.A.
 XCE Schedule Guide link to Schedule-guide-XCE-BA pdfPre- and Co-requisite Course List link to Prereqs-XCE-BA pdf B.S.
 University and College requirements link to UNIV-College-reqs-BS B.A.
 University and College requirements link to UNIV-College-reqs-BA

 The online Courses Search tool generally only shows course offerings for the current and upcoming term.
 While past practice is no guarantee of when courses will be offered in the future, you can get a sense of when certain courses have typically been offered by looking at archived course registration booklets from earlier semesters.
-Course offerings from recent Winter and Summer Session sessions are given here.
+View course offerings from recent winter and summer sessions.

 Courses for which you received AP credit should appear in several places in the drop-down menu under “Academics” on the “Student Center” page in UDSIS: the Degree Audit, your transcript, and the Transfer Credit report.
-If you plan to use your AP credit to fulfill the prerequisite for a higher level course, that credit must appear in your University of Delaware record; If you do not see the credit you expected, contact the Registrar's Office at firstname.lastname@example.org .
-Information concerning AP credit policies may be found here.
+If you plan to use your AP credit to fulfill the prerequisite for a higher level course, that credit must appear in your University of Delaware record; If you do not see the credit you expected, contact the Registrar's Office at firstname.lastname@example.org.
+Learn more about AP credit policies.

 You may transfer credits from appropriate courses at accredited institutions to the University of Delaware, provided that you have earned a minimum grade of C. Use the Transfer Credit Matrix to find approved institutions, and to see how courses from a given institution will transfer to the University of Delaware.
-Policies concerning transfer credit are described here.
+Review policies concerning transfer credit.

 The College of Arts and Sciences (specifically, Undergraduate Academic Services link to http://www.cas.udel.edu/uas/Pages/default.aspx ) will provide you with an “Official Senior Checkout” link to http://www.cas.udel.edu/uas/academic-planning/Pages/cas-senior-checkout.aspx report that shows any requirements that you still need to complete in order to earn your degree.
 Sometime in the semester preceding your anticipated graduation term, you will be notified by email that your checkout has been prepared.
 It is important for you to examine this and report link to http://www.cas.udel.edu/uas/academic-planning/Pages/cas-senior-checkout.aspx any discrepancies (e.g., course waivers or substitutions that are not shown) as soon as possible.
 Once the Senior Checkout is issued, it (rather than the Degree Audit) becomes the document that determines your eligibility for graduation.Your graduation term is shown on the UDSIS “Academics” page (see image below) and is based on when you were admitted to the University.
 You may update the graduation term using the “Change Major, Minor, Concentration & Graduation Term” webform on the “Student Center” page in UDSIS.